Skip to content

 What to do in Positano

-Positano is famous for its colorful terraced houses that cascade down to the sea, creating a breathtakingly picturesque tableau.
+Positano is famous for its coloured terraced houses that cascade down to the sea, creating a breathtaking picturesque tableau.
 Visitors can relax on sandy beaches, such as Spiaggia Grande, or explore more secluded coves like Fornillo.

-The charming town center is brimming with artisanal stores selling linen clothing, ceramics and handmade souvenirs.
-Take time to stroll through the narrow streets, where every corner reveals breathtaking panoramas of the Mediterranean Sea.
+The charming town centre is packed with craft shops where you can pick up linen clothing, ceramics and handmade souvenirs.
+Take the time to wander through the narrow streets, where every corner reveals breathtaking views of the Mediterranean Sea.

-Be sure to sample the local cuisine, including seafood dishes and specialties such as Sorrentina gnocchi in one of the seaside restaurants.
+Be sure to sample the local cuisine, including seafood dishes and specialities such as gnocchi alla Sorrentina at one of the seaside restaurants.

 For hiking enthusiasts, coastal paths such as the Sentiero degli Dei offer spectacular views of the Amalfi Coast.